 - Do not ordinarily run your life; Do something that no one has done, something that will illuminate the world.
 Demonstrate that God’s creative principle works inside you.

 - There is always a magnet present inside your heart that will attract true friends.
 That magnet is selflessness, thinking of others first.
 When you learn to live for others, they will start living for you.

-- Don’t be afraid of anyone Do not hate anyone, love everyone, feel the love of God.
+- Don’t be afraid of anyone.
+Do not hate anyone; love everyone, and feel the love of God.
 Try to See His presence in everyone, and just have one wish – his constant presence in the monastery of your consciousness – this is the way to live in this world.